space150/boba.js/README.md

 })
 ```

-You can use these data attributes to set the category, action, and label when
+You can use these data attributes to set the category, action, label, and value
-using this method:
+when using this method:

 - `data-ga-category`
 - `data-ga-action`
 - `data-ga-label`
+- `data-ga-value`

 You can pass in an alternate selector if you don't want to use `'.js-track'`.
 For example, you could use a data attribute instead of a class: